-Office Hours: T 1:00-3:00pm; W 9am -11am
+Office Hours: T/R 10:00 am - 12:00pm

 Texts: 1.
-DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERS, McGraw---Hill (chapter 3)

-2. SENIOR DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERINGS STUDENTS,

-Pearson Custom Publishing (3 chapters, )

-Software: Varies by Project, Circuit Simulation Software, Schematic Capture

-Software, PCB Software
+DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERS, McGrawHill (chapter 3) SENIOR DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERINGS STUDENTS, Pearson Custom Publishing (3 chapters,) Software: Varies by Project, Circuit Simulation Software, Schematic Capture Software, PCB Software final project documentation.
+In addition, failure to comply with course requirements or expectations may result in the lower grade as determined to be appropriate by the instructor.

-Computer Usage: This course requires the use of simulation, schematic capture and PCB layout software.
+Computer Usage: This course requires the use of simulation, schematic capture, and PCB layout software.

 Attendance in class is required.
 Assignments are due when collected by the instructor.
 All or only a part of the collected homework may be graded.
 All exams are mandatory.
-The final grade will be based on your performance on attendance, exam performance, presentation performance, and final project documentation.
-In addition, failure to comply with course requirements or expectations may result in the lower grade as determined to be appropriate by the instructor.
+The final grade will be based on your performance on attendance, exam performance, presentation performance, and